 (2) Players without published grade at start of season

-(i) A player with no published grade at the start of the season may play in the grading-limited Competitions only with the prior clearance of the County Match Controller.
+(i) A player with no published grade at the start of the season may play in the grading-limited Competitions only with the clearance of the County Match Controller.
 The team captain must, before applying for permission, satisfy himself that the player is not of such strength as to breach the limit set for the Competition in question, and must submit evidence, where available, from the local grader or master list or other source.
+Application to the Controller must be made prior to the match.
+If granted, clearance shall be considered to have been granted at the time it was requested.
 The Controller will declare such a player ineligible (or no longer eligible) if he is not (or has ceased to be) entirely convinced that the player’s current playing strength is below the relevant grading limit.

 (ii) January grades.
 If a player without a published start-of-season grade acquires an ECF grade (other than category F) in the January list, the January grade will count for eligibility with effect from one week after publication (or earlier if the team captain so chooses).
 It will supersede any clearance, or refusal of clearance, previously declared by the County Match Controller.

 (d) Any claim of ineligibility must be made to the County Match Controller.
 Claims may be made by an Officer of the Union, or by the match captain of any team participating in the Competition in question.
 Claims must reach the Controller by 31 December of the current season or within 14 days of the match, whichever is the later.

 For each ineligible player in a match the penalty shall be the loss of such player’s game, and the deduction of one penalty point from the resulting total of game points scored by the County in that match.